Steam (service): Mature content and moderation

 Valve updated its storefront policies in July 2025 to disallow games that "content that may violate the rules and standards set forth by Steam's payment processors and related card networks and banks, or internet network providers", leading to around 400 games rated for mature audiences being pulled from the service.
-Valve affirmed this change was made due to pressure from banks and payment processors that have previously taken action against other sites that were offering seemingly-illegal mature content.
+Valve affirmed this change was made due to pressure from banks and payment processors.
 This action appeared to arise from an open letter sent to the payment processors by Collective Shout, an Australian non-profit group.
-Melinda Tankard Reist, the leader of Collective Shout, said that they had identified over 500 games with such themes, such as rape, incest and child abuse, leading to the call for payment processors to take action.
-In related actions by September 2025, Valve changed its rules for adult games, disallowing them to use the early access program as part of their game's release, and requiring existing games that intend to add mature content to issue that as DLC that can be reviewed by Valve, rather than as a patch.
+Melinda Tankard Reist, the leader of Collective Shout, said that it had identified over 500 games with such themes, such as rape, incest and child abuse, leading to the call for payment processors to take action.
+In related actions by September 2025, Valve changed its rules for adult games, disallowing them to use the early access program as part of their game's release, and requiring existing games that intend to add mature content to issue it as DLC that can be reviewed by Valve, rather than as a patch.

 In August 2025, in compliance with the United Kingdom's Online Safety Act, Steam began requiring age verification before allowing UK users to view store pages for games with adult content.
 As of September 2025, the only available method of verification is via users adding a valid credit card to their account, which has drawn some criticism surrounding adult users who cannot obtain a credit card.